OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_design_system_or_engine.md

-> **Documentation:** The difference between *engines* and *systems* is that engines are fed component data, where assystems are not.
+> **Documentation:** The difference between *engines* and *systems* is that engines are fed component data, where as systems are not.
 Thus, systems are useful when the data is stored externally from the components (for example to update a physics simulation), whereas *engines* are more efficient when the data  is stored in the components.
 (You could use a *system* to update data in components, but it would be inefficient, because you would have to perform a lot of lookups to access the component data.)